A portrait of John Quincy Adams, the 6th President of the United States of America

+You're here because you're interested in John Quincy Adams.
+Gray Line DC has a range of Washington DC tours and we know the history of the US better than anyone.
+So we thought we'd give you a little background on the man before your next big visit to DC!
 John Quincy Adams was a wartime president and his strength in negotiations helped to end conflicts quickly.
 While he’s not one of the most famous presidents, he had a massive impact on the history of the country.
+And if this interests you, you may like to check out our Brief History of George Washington.

 John Quincy Adams was born on July 11th, 1767.
 Much of what we know about Adams comes from his own private diaries, which he kept from the age of 12 until shortly before his passing.
 This means we have a great understanding of his personality and the decisions that he made in his life.